Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Chickpeas with salad

-So you don’t need to prepare an Indian thali plate or a complex Ethiopian platter to include the six tastes in your meals.
-And you don’t need to include every one of the six tastes with each meal – experiment with some different foods and see how many you can include in a dish.
+You don’t need to prepare an Indian thali plate or a complex Ethiopian platter to include the six tastes in your meals.
+You also don’t need to include every taste with each meal – experiment with different foods and see how many you can include in a dish.

 Leave a Reply